-- Master's degree in Occupational Therapy must be completed by start date
+- Degree in Occupational Therapy and a Master's degree by start date

-- Minimum of four years of clinical experience in a variety of practice areas, including physical disabilities, gerontology and/or mental health
+- Minimum of four years of clinical experience in one or more of the following practice areas: physical disabilities, gerontology and/or mental health

-- Previous experience lecturing in an MOT/COTA program in some capacity
+- Previous experience lecturing in an OT/OTA program in some capacity

 - Experience working with inter-professional colleagues